jenkinsci/pipeline-graph-analysis-plugin/README.md

 # pipeline-graph-analysis-plugin
 Plugin for analyzing Jenkins pipeline (formerly workflow) runs by inspecting the directed acyclic graph of FlowNodes that comprises them.
+Intended for where dependencies prevent it from being including in the workflow api plugin.

 Planned contents:

-* Generic API (FlowScanner) for searching/filtering/visiting the flow graph that is implementation agnostic
-* Library of different graph exploration algorithms (depth-first search, single-ancestry search, single ancestry search that jumps over sibling blocks, forked search that visits parallel branches before proceding)
-* Utility library containing common searches and match conditions (predicates)
-* Caching implementation that continuously updates a piece of information exposed about an in-progress build as new nodes are added.
+* Timing/status computation APIs
+* Some common visitors/predicates for working with stages & parallel blocks + utilities around them

 Future possibilities: